alanionita/observability-stack/README.md

 # Observability Stack [2026]

-Updated version of the observability stack from [James Turland](https://github.com/JamesTurland/JimsGarage/tree/main/Grafana-Monitoring).
+Forked version of the observability stack from [James Turland](https://github.com/JamesTurland/JimsGarage/tree/main/Grafana-Monitoring).

+Replaces Grafana Promtail with Alloy for Docker container monitoring and logs.
+Replaces InfluxDB and Telegraf, to focus on Prometheus and Mimir for monitoring data storage (short / long term) and alerts.

 Read [changelog](./_docs/CHANGELOG.md) for itemised changes.